wmayner/dotfiles/README.md

 dotfiles
 ========

 My environment.
 This is here mainly so I can pull it if I need to work on another machine for a few days for some reason, but you should check it out in case there's something you can use.
 It uses a Rakefile for install and uninstall, so you can try out the whole setup pretty easily.
+It's for Mac OSX, but many parts of it will work on Linux too.

 Install
 -------